akkadotnet/getakka.net/src/docs/Documentation guidelines.md

 }
 ```

 We've all seen the bad examples at one time or another, but rarely do we see the good examples.
-A nice rule of thumb to remember is to write the comments you would want to see and readwhile perusing the API documentation.
+A nice rule of thumb to remember is to write the comments you would want to see and read while perusing the API documentation.